Last Updated on December 16, 2021 by Grow with Bovees

 Other places to check out are nurseries and garden centers in your area.
 Again, regardless of the location you’re going to rent from, it’s best to call ahead to reserve your rental.

-All in all, renting an aerator is a good option if you aren’t going to aerate your lawn often, and buying an aerating machine if you have a small size lawn.
+All in all, lawn aerator rental is a good option if you aren’t going to aerate your lawn often, and buying an aerating machine if you have a small size lawn.

 There are three different types of aerators to choose from, where electric and pull-behind and electric aerators are cheaper to rent than gas models.